SolitworkAS/sw-afc-public-powerbi/README.md

     ![PBI Workspace Settings](images/PBI%20Dataset%20Settings.png)

-4. **Parameters**
+## 4. Parameters

    The empty ESG report will be configured to your organization by setting up the parameters `APIUsername`, `APIPassword`, and `APIBaseURL`.
 These are stored as configurable parameters within the system, allowing for seamless reuse across different API endpoints.
 By centralizing the configuration in this manner, any updates or      changes to these    parameters only need to be made in one place, ensuring consistency and reducing the risk of errors across the board.

    | Parameter                   | Description                                                                                    | Details / Example                                                                                                                |